GeekTrainer/learn-react/state-events/1-concepts.md

 ## Props

 Props are values passed to React components.
 They are copies of the data, designed for the component to render itself.
-Props are read-only values.
+Props are immutable (read-only) values.

 ## State